 Although the idea of cameras inside elementary classrooms often garners the most attention, in practice, surveillance systems are more commonly installed in shared and high-traffic areas.
 These locations are chosen to enhance security without infringing on student privacy during learning activities.

-Hallways and stairwells are also frequent locations for security cameras.
-These transitional spaces can become hotspots for unsupervised student interactions, and surveillance helps deter bullying, vandalism, or unsafe behavior.
+- Hallways and Stairwells : Hallways and stairwells are also frequent locations for security cameras.
+These transitional spaces can become hotspots for unsupervised student interactions, and surveillance helps deter bullying, vandalism, or unsafe behaviour.

-Outdoor areas such as playgrounds and sports fields may be monitored to prevent accidents, track visitor activity, and oversee recess behavior.
+- Playgrounds and Outdoor Spaces : Outdoor areas such as playgrounds and sports fields may be monitored to prevent accidents, track visitor activity, and oversee recess behaviour.

 Conclusion